emanuelhfarias/Docker-Rails-setup/README.md

-After weeks struggling with Rails apps + Docker and having trouble with Dockefile cache + Bundler, I've found a solution (see [ref](#references)) to use Docker + Rails in dev enviroment with fast bundle installs by using a data-only container to stores Gems.
+After weeks struggling with Rails apps + Docker and having trouble with Dockefile cache + Bundler, I've found a solution (see [ref](#references)) to use Docker + Rails in dev environment with fast bundle installs by using a data-only container to stores Gems.

 This repo is a personal setup that solves this problem.
 I don't know if this is a good solution to use in production.